huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### Can others use packages I have installed?

 Not directly.
-The packages you install in your Workbench are usually not shared.
-This separation prevent others from breaking your packages for example during updates.
-When that is said, you may utilize the powers of Conda to export the definition of your environments so others can use the very same packages as you do.
-Read how to manage environments on [docs.conda.io](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+The r-packages you install in your Workbench are usually not shared.
+The separation prevent others from breaking your packages, for example during upgrades.
+However, you may utilize the powers of Conda to export the definition of your environments so others can use the very same packages that you use.
+Learn how to manage environments on [docs.conda.io](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### How do I reset my user state in RStudio?